 Several studies show that high doses (12 g) of fish oil can reduce sensitivity to cold in the fingers and toes of people with Raynaud syndrome.
 Doses this high should be taken only under a doctor's supervision.

-Two small studies suggested that fish oil reduced fatigue and joint pain associated with lupus.
+Preliminary studies suggest that fish oil may reduce the fatigue and joint pain associated with lupus.

-DHA is found in cold water fatty fish, including salmon, tuna (bluefin tuna have up to five times more DHA than other types of tuna), sardines, shellfish, and herring.
+DHA is found in cold-water, fatty fish, including salmon, tuna (bluefin tuna have up to 5 times more DHA than other types of tuna), sardines, shellfish, and herring.

 Some of these fish have low levels of mercury.
 However, the FDA says that eating several servings of fish each week poses no risk to healthy people and offers many health benefits.